kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 ### fury

-1rst level strength page primordial aspect shows as choice required but the choice is already made in the strife page

 the primordial storm type and its damage type in the kits should be displayed better
 ### null

 the null must get bonus to speed and disengage equal to agility

-the null has acces to only the Density Augmentation, Force Augmentation and Speed Augmentations

 the psi boosts are not loaded into the class, i think creating a ui for them would be appropriate.